oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-component.md

 ### Deploy Component
 `Deploy Component` creates the domain custom object and any of its dependent objects (for example, namespace, secrets, ConfigMap) in Kubernetes.
-You access this action by using the `Deploy Component` button on the `Component` page or the `Go` > `Deploy Verrazzano Component` menu item.
+You access this action by using the `Deploy Component` button or the `Go` > `Deploy Verrazzano Component` menu item.

 ### Undeploy Component
 `Undeploy Component` removes the domain custom object for the WebLogic domain and its dependent objects in Kubernetes.
+Undeploying the Verrazzano component will make any Verrazzano applications referencing these components invalid.
 In addition, you can choose whether to also delete the corresponding namespace.
+Removing the Verrazzano components' namespace removes all applications, components, secrets, ConfigMaps, and other Kubernetes objects that exist in the Kubernetes namespace.
-You access these actions by using the `Undeploy Component` button on the `Component` page or the `Go` > `Undeploy Verrazzano Component` menu item.
+You access these actions by using the `Undeploy Component` button or the `Go` > `Undeploy Verrazzano Component` menu item.